 According to the TSA, or Transportation Security Administration, CBD oil with less than 0.3% THC are allowed on domestic flights.
 So as long as you’re under that threshold, you should be fine, as you would be with any over-the-counter supplement.
 The TSA’s website explains that they are focused on security and safety of passengers, and so they aren’t even specifically searching for marijuana or illegal drugs, but if any illegal substance is discovered during security screening, TSA refers the matter to a law enforcement officer.

 Along with researching the laws of the state you’re visiting, it’s also recommended that you print out and carry the lab reports of the specific CBD product that you’re taking along with you just in case verification is needed.
 FAB CBD provides third-party lab reports for our products that are easily accessible on our website.
-So whether it’s for the oil, cream, salve, or chews, you can carry along the appropriate lab reports with you if you want!
+So whether it’s for the oil, cream, salve, or gummies, you can carry along the appropriate lab reports with you if you want!

 What About International Travel?